Polygraphs of finite derivation type: A homological finiteness condition

 \subsubsection{Resolutions}

-Let $\M$ be a monoid.
-We denote by $\Zb\M$ the ring generated by $\M$, that is, the free abelian group over $\M$, equipped with the canonical extension of the product of $\M$:
+Let~$\M$ be a monoid.
+We denote by~$\Zb\M$ the ring generated by~$\M$, that is, the free abelian group over~$\M$, equipped with the canonical extension of the product of~$\M$:

-Given a (left) $\Zb\M$-module $M$, a \emph{resolution of~$M$} is an exact sequence of $\Zb\M$-modules
+Given a (left) $\Zb\M$-module~$M$, a \emph{resolution of~$M$} is an exact sequence of $\Zb\M$-modules

-that is, a sequence $(M_n)_{n\in\Nb}$ of $\Zb\M$-modules, together with a sequence $(d_n)_{n\in\Nb}$ of morphisms of $\Zb\M$-modules, called the \emph{boundary maps}, such that $d_0$ is surjective and
+that is, a sequence $(M_n)_{n\in\Nb}$ of $\Zb\M$-modules, together with a sequence $(d_n)_{n\in\Nb}$ of morphisms of $\Zb\M$-modules, called the \emph{boundary maps}, such that~$d_0$ is surjective and

-holds for every natural number $n$.
-In particular, the sequence $(M_n,d_n)_{n\in\Nb}$ is a \emph{(chain) complex of $\Zb\M$-modules}, that is, we have the inclusion $\Im d_{n+1} \subseteq \Ker d_n$ or, equivalently, the relation $d_nd_{n+1}=0$ holds for every natural number $n$.
+holds for every natural number~$n$.
+In particular, the sequence $(M_n,d_n)_{n\in\Nb}$ is a \emph{(chain) complex of $\Zb\M$-modules}, that is, we have the inclusion $\im d_{n+1} \subseteq \ker d_n$ or, equivalently, the relation $d_nd_{n+1}=0$ holds for every natural number~$n$.
 Such a resolution is called \emph{projective} (resp. \emph{free}) if all the modules~$M_n$ are projective (resp. free).

-Given a natural number $n$, a \emph{partial resolution of length~$n$ of~$\M$} is defined in a similar way but with a bounded sequence $(M_k)_{0\leq k\leq n}$ of $\Zb\M$-modules.
+Given a natural number~$n$, a \emph{partial resolution of length~$n$ of~$\M$} is defined in a similar way but with a bounded sequence $(M_k)_{0\leq k\leq n}$ of $\Zb\M$-modules.